-Care of Cognitively Impaired Clients discusses principles of validation therapy and other intervention strategies.
-In this section students are taught to demonstrate intervention strategies and to report changes in a client's condition or normal functions.
-(2 Lecture Hours - 4 Lab Hours)
+NAC-140: Care of Cognitively Impaired Clients

+Section 5 discusses principles of validation therapy and other intervention strategies.
+In this section students are taught to demonstrate intervention strategies and to report changes in a client's condition or normal function.